ZZ3333/Zahar-Zelensky-CV/README.md

 # About Me

-Hi, my name is Zahar and I am a graduate of Makers Academy.
+<span style="color:green">Hi</span>, my name is Zahar and I am a graduate of Makers Academy.
 I completed an intensive 12 weeks of Software Engineering bootcamp.
 I am interested in tech and look forward to building or colaborating on interesting projects.

 ## Socials 📒